everx-labs/debots/simple-todo-app/README.md

 This is an example of a simple TODO application.
 The application consists of two contracts:

 -   todoDebot.sol, contract of DeBot
--   todo.sol - smart contract containing TODO list
+-   todo.sol, smart contract containing TODO list

 ## Prerequisites